Understand guideline and funding cycles

 In response to increased juvenile crime and delinquency in the early 1990s, states across the U.S. instituted changes in law to treat juvenile offenders as if they were adults, prosecuting them in adult courts, imposing harsher sentences, and often jailing them with adults.
 These policies fail to recognize the developmental differences between young people and adults.
 The result is no gains in public safety and high costs to individuals and society — costs that receive little public scrutiny.
 Because of the over-representation of racial and ethnic minorities in the system, the burden of punitive policies borne by them is of special concern.

 The premise of the work in juvenile justice is that an understanding of the scientific research on child and adolescent development and mental health will help decision makers develop more effective policies and practices and make more rational choices in individual cases.
 MacArthur supports research, training, practical interventions, policy analysis, and public education.
 The goal of this work is to promote a fair, rational, and effective juvenile justice system that recognizes the developmental differences between adolescents and adults and is linked to other relevant agencies and organizations and is held accountable for public safety and the rehabilitation of young offenders.
-For nearly a decade, the centerpiece of the work has been Models for Change, which is active in 16 states and more than 35 local jurisdictions and, through partnerships with federal agencies, in numerous other locales across the country.
+For nearly a decade, the centerpiece of the work has been Models for Change, which is active in 16 states and, through partnerships with federal agencies, in numerous other locales across the country.

 As part of a long-standing interest in bringing science to bear on the law, the Macarthur Foundation is funding the MacArthur Research Network on Neuroscience and the Law.
 In addition, building on the interest in reform of the juvenile justice system, the Foundation is exploring aspects of the criminal justice system and its reliance on high levels of incarceration to see if Foundation investment could help make it—like the goal of juvenile justice reform—more fair, rational, and effective.